- The takeaway from this episode is … you will learn how to rise above the daily stressors.

 - Here’s what this will do for you … you will be capable of acting rather than reacting to the stressful world you are in.

-- Here’s what I want you to do with it … start writing in your journal every day as a personal litmus test.
+- Here’s what I want you to do with it … start writing in your journal every day as a personal stress test.

 Every day you see or hear about someone else or a group of people lashing out because they are under too much stress.